dcunited001/dcunited001.github.io/_graphics/2017-01-04-webgl-gpu-prng.md

 Anyways, here's proof that I'm at least somewhat technically competent.
 Oh an guess what?
-THIS WAS A "TDO" HEARING, WHICH APPARENTLY NOW SHOWS UP ON MY CRIMINAL RECORD, FOR WHICH I HAD NO RECOURSE, NO REPRESENTATION, INADEQUATE MEDICAL EVALUATION FOR TDO -- AND IT SHOWS UP ON ANY FUCKING BACKGROUND CHECK.
-Even one that a military recruiter runs.
+THIS WAS A "TDO" HEARING, WHICH APPARENTLY NOW SHOWS UP ON MY CRIMINAL RECORD, FOR WHICH I HAD NO RECOURSE, NO REPRESENTATION, AND INADEQUATE MEDICAL EVALUATION FOR TDO -- AND IT SHOWS UP ON ANY FUCKING BACKGROUND CHECK.
+Especially one a military recruiter runs.
 And honestly, that is the cheapest way to get a background check if you know why they ask the questions they do.